 A virtual private network (VPN) allows you to temporarily create or join a private network across an existing public network by creating an encrypted tunnel between two hosts.
 This tunnel allows you to transfer information securely and to access remote resources.

 The VPN service at Indiana University serves two primary purposes:

-- It allows you to protect the information you're transmitting over
+- The IU VPN allows you to protect the information you're

-the Internet.
-For example, working with personal banking data, student
+transmitting over the Internet.
+For example, working with personal

 require protective measures to be taken.
 Additionally, many public

 networks (e.g., wireless connections at hotels or restaurants) are

 often unprotected and can leave you exposed to electronic

 surveillance.
 Even safe networks at other institutions can leave you